 Occupy Worcester (emphasizing civil disobedience themes) in the park; DCR needs to work closely with them to get effective, creative dialogue, make sure art and environment in park not damaged.

-They worked with MIT’s 150th anniversary, highlighting the Charles River as an “edge entity.”
+They worked on MIT’s 150th anniversary, highlighting the Charles River as an “edge entity.”

 Problem of Weekend Rangers?
 Like robots for park donations, found they were used for trash, not donation collection as intended; so put out call for artists to paint them.
 They review for culturally-, aesthetically-appropriate content.
 Not intimidating bureaucratically.

-He recommends artists and activists call this office and their personnel will take artists through their process, will support them.
+He recommends artists and activists call DCR and their personnel will take artists through their process, will support them.
 Can help get for insurance requirements.

 [Note: need full names of individuals at DCR in special use permits department]

 Ron: you can only discover the problems of the neighborhoods by getting people of neighborhood to articulate them.
 Get their knowledge to create partnerships and “good design.”

 Conrad: people at DCR all know the arts and permitting/funding players in government agencies.
 He encourages artists and planners to talk to one and they will know the other and be able to facilitate projects and ideas.
 It’s a relationship-based business.
 Show you’re aware of what they need.
 If you are doing sensitive stuff in public space be careful and considerate (e.g. civil disobedience); be thoughtful of the real responsibilities of public security.

 Try to be efficient in reaching out and working with government agencies.
 Some people with clout work from top down, governor’s level, commissions, etc. That’s less exciting.
 Bartlett Yards is a freer environment.

 Jason: there ought to be more process and less a system requiring time of building relationships.
 How can Boston initiate more of a process?